-Among the Greek islands, Mykonos - with no doubt - is the most famous for its cosmopolitan atmosphere, the exciting nightlife, the unrevealed Cycladic architecture and the magnificent beaches.
-Mykonos, a small island known also as The island of Wind, constitutes a thrilling destination, combining luxury jet set venues with nature’s rich heritage.
+Mykonos - with no doubt - is the most cosmopolitan of all Greek Islands with its vibrant atmosphere, exciting nightlife, unrevealed Cycladic architecture and magnificent beaches.
+Mykonos, a small island known also as The Island of Wind, constitutes a thrilling destination, combining luxury jet set venues with nature’s rich heritage.

-It is one of the Cycladic islands, in the Aegean Sea, has got a regular connection with the ports of Piraeus or Rafina and an airport connecting it with Athens, Thessaloniki and other major cities in Greece.
-During the summer period, there are frequent charter flights from all over the world.
+It is one of the Cycladic islands, nestling securely in the Aegean Sea, it has a regular connection with the ports of Piraeus and Rafina and has an airport connecting with Athens, Thessaloniki and other major cities in Greece.
+During the summer period, there are frequent international charter flights.

-This is the first Greek island that made tourism fashionable, firstly for the sea and sun and later a haven for anyone from well known international artists to renowned politicians, nowadays Mykonos is no longer just a fashionable destination but a stable value for any holiday style.
+This is the first Greek island that made tourism prominent and fashionable, firstly for the sea and sun and later a haven for anyone from well-known international artists to renowned politicians and colourful media figures, nowadays Mykonos is no longer just a fashionable destination but a stable value for any holiday style.

-The town is spread over a flat area and conveys the impression of solid aesthetic cohesion, against all other island towns, which are built on naturally amphitheatrically sites.
+The town is sporadicly spread over a flat area and conveys the impression of solid aesthetic cohesion, against all other island towns, which are built on naturally amphitheatrically sites.
 It is famed as the quintessential town with maze-like narrow paths framed by dazzlingly white-washed buildings.

 Alexandra or Little Venice, is a unique neighbourhood and well known throughout Greece, as the waves splash the whitewashed waterfront building creating an epic landscape.
-The adjacent neighbourhood of Kastro, the Archaeological Museum, the picturesque windmills, the church of Panayia Paraportiani and shopping in Matogianni (a famous street with international fashion boutiques) are some of the hottest spots of Mykonos and an unmissable "People Watching" experience.
+The adjacent neighbourhood of Kastro, the Archaeological Museum, the picturesque windmills, the church of Panayia Paraportiani and shopping in Matogianni (a world famous street with international fashion boutiques) are some of the hottest spots of Mykonos and an unmissable "People Watching" experience.

-The island is only small and is easily explored.
-It has great beaches with soft white sand and crystal blue waters, offering all sorts of entertainment.
+The island is small but easily explored.
+It has pristine beaches with soft white sand and crystal blue waters, offering all kinds of entertainment.

 Super Paradise and Paradise are the top and most famous in the Aegean Sea.
-Elia beach, with the endless golden shore, Platys Yialos, with the amazing water sports, Agios Ioannis, Kalafatis, Ftelia, Ornos, Psarou, Tourlos, Houlakia, Agios Stefanos, Ano Mera and Megali Ammos are some more worldwide famous beaches on the island.
+Elia beach, with the endless golden shore, Platys Yialos, with its' amazing water sports, Agios Ioannis, Kalafatis, Ftelia, Ornos, Psarou, Tourlos, Houlakia, Agios Stefanos, Ano Mera and Megali Ammos are some more well known beaches on the island.